motif88/Transaction-Email-/README.md

 # Transactional Email

 This is a single column email using tables within and HTML document.
-Ive used the table style of coding this project, tables are usally more accesible.
-CSS is all inline and Im also using Media Quries for mobile responsiveness.
+CSS is all inline and Im also using Media Queries for mobile responsiveness.